People

 "Squirrel!"

 A rare breed combination of English cocker spaniel and Cajun mountain goat, Sasha was supposedly born in Louisiana, but no one knows for sure.
 She was given up for adoption and promptly whisked away to the Miami Humane Society on account of her being adorable.
-She was quickly adopted by the PI, and has been a faithful companion, field helper, and lab mascot ever since.
+She was quickly adopted by the PI in March 2013, and has been a faithful companion, field helper, and lab mascot ever since.
 When not doing field work, she can be found snoozing in the office, chasing her ball in the hallway, attacking her PI’s feet, or chasing squirrels and gulls across campus.
 Sasha’s research interests include snow, rodent and avian behavior, and aquatic fitness.

 If you’re curious as to how such an adorable animal came to be, you can find out here!